Subject Leaders: Rihula Sameer-Mour & Katie Rogers

 Article 29 (Goals of education): Education must develop every child’s personality, talents and abilities to the full.

 At Beaver Road Primary School, we recognise the crucial importance of studying the English language.
+Children are given opportunities to explore the world around them by using the fundamental building blocks that early reading and language acquistion give them.
 Improved performance at reading, writing and spoken language will enable our pupils to express their thoughts and ideas more fluently, accurately and, ultimately, to their greater satisfaction.
 This will also help them to deal more successfully with other curriculum subjects, while enriching their lives beyond school.
 The teaching and learning of language skills are therefore, given a high priority in our school and where possible the creative curriculum and ICT will be used as tools.

 Our overarching aim for English is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.